catjacks38/WYSIDiscordBot/README.md

 ### Exercise caution during script usage

 ```
-I am legally not responsable for anyone affected by WYSI hysteria.
+I am legally not responsible for anyone affected by WYSI hysteria.
 YOU HAVE BEEN WARNED!
 ```